RockstarMontannaStudio/SA.-MOD-.Less-Intense-Timecyc/README.md

 Put timecycle24.asi in the principal folder of your game (or scripts folder if you have one).

 About Silent's ASI Loader: put all the files (including the folders) from the archive *silents_asi_loader_13.zip* into the principal folder de tu juego.
-Then put timecyc_24h.dat from *Less_Intense_Timecyc_SA_1.0.zip* archive into Data folder of your game (and replace if is needed)
+Then put timecyc_24h.dat from *Less_Intense_Timecyc_SA_1.0.zip* archive into Data folder of your game (and replace if is needed).

 Need help? **Contact us** in our Rockstar Montanna Studio Discord's server at: